 Clinical Psychologist / Clinical Neuropsychologist

-- Availability: Monday evening & Saturday
+Availability: Saturday

-M: 0490 759 196
+Phone: 0490 759 196

 Jean is a registered psychologist with an areas of practice endorsement in Clinical Psychology and Clinical Neuropsychology with the Psychology Board of Australia.
 She holds a Masters in Clinical Neuropsychology and a Masters in Clinical Psychology, and is a board approved supervisor, providing supervision to provisional psychologists and registrars.
 Jean is a member of the Australian Psychological Society (APS) and a Fellow of the APS College of Clinical Neuropsychologists (FCCN).